The Morris and Shirley Rapoport Award in Jewish Studies

 2012: Jennifer Phillips

 The Morris and Shirley Rapoport Jewish Studies Essay Prize

-The Morris and Shirley Rapoport Jewish Studies essay prize is a competetive annual prize open to undergraduate students from any department.
+The Morris and Shirley Rapoport Jewish Studies essay prize is a competitive annual prize open to undergraduate students from any department.
 Applicants may submit a scholarly essay of up to 2,000 words or work of art that addresses some element of Jewish history, culture, or experience in any academic field.
 Artistic submissions may include creative writing, pieces of artistic expression, and musical compositions.
 Submissions will be judged by a committee of Rice faculty, and the prizes will be presented at the Humanities reception during graduation weekend.
 Winning essays will be shared on the Jewish Studies website.

 First prize is $1000 with two honorable mention prizes of $200 each.